haotian-c/SoS_time_shift_DL/demo_of_training_and_inference/README.md

+# Quick demo of U-Net training and inference for SoS imaging

 This project uses a U-Net model to transform time-shift maps into speed of sound (SoS) maps.
 While the complete project is more extensive, this directory provides a quick-start setup for model training and inference.